-As a foreign-trained attorney or international law graduate considering sitting a state bar exam in the United States —whether or not you have or are completing an LL.M. program in the U.S. ―you know you have study options with BARBRI, the world’s largest legal qualification exam prep company.
+As a foreign-trained attorney or international law graduate considering sitting a state bar exam in the United States —whether or not you have or are completing an LL.M. program in the U.S. ―you know you have study options with BARBRI, the #1 U.S. bar exam prep company.
 But what is the best option for you?

 Let’s find the right one to fit your individual study style and schedule.

 First, let’s look at the similarities between the BARBRI Extended U.S. Bar Prep (over 6 or 10-months) and the traditional BARBRI Bar Review course (over 8-10 weeks).
 They both have some powerful, common features and experiences, including:

 - ISAAC, your Intuitive Study Assistant and Coach.
 ISAAC is the engine that runs the BARBRI Extended U.S. Bar Prep and the BARBRI Bar Review course.
 Everything ISAAC assigns is statistically correlated to passing your bar exam.
 ISAAC first focuses your study on what’s most likely to be tested on your exam.
 As you progress, ISAAC recalibrates your PSP as it learns from you.

 - Online Personal Study Plan (PSP).
 ISAAC curates your assignments and serves them up in your online PSP.
 In other words, your PSP is your personalized bar prep “to-do” list.
 You’ll access assignments, lectures, practice question sets, workshops, practice essays and see your progress in your PSP.